TechnicJelle/GXPTechComparison/README.md

 The only good guide I found was at https://nehe.gamedev.net/, and it is already half-broken;
 all the example projects and images have disappeared.

-### On .NET Framework
+### .NET Framework 4.8 vs .NET 8
-During the development of this project, I have really felt the age of the .NET Framework.
+During the development of this project, I have really felt the age of .NET Framework 4.8.
 It is extremely clunky, especially in the building and packaging department.
 I have really come to appreciate the new `csproj` format, and the new `dotnet` CLI tool.
 They really managed to streamline the process of building and running modern .NET projects.

-Trying to make GitHub Actions retrieve the dependencies, build, and run the .NET Framework project was a true nightmare.
+Trying to make GitHub Actions retrieve the dependencies, build, and run the .NET Framework 4.8 project was a true nightmare.
 Many of the commands required were surprisingly badly documented, for Microsoft standards, and some were downright contradictory.
 Aside from that, they were also rather nonsensical, in my opinion.
 Setting up the .NET 8 project went without any issues at all, on the other hand.